apache/infrastructure-website/content/pages/infra-contact.md

 Here is how to contact Infra in a wide range of situations.

+**Note**: general contact information, including how to get in touch with Infra in an emergency, is on [the general 'contact' page](https://infra.apache.org/contact.html).

 <h2 id="how">How should I make contact?<a class="headerlink" href="#how" title="Permanent link">&para;</a></h2>

 That depends on your role and what you want to do.
 If this chart doesn't help, Infra maintains a publicly accessible channel (`#asfinfra`) within the <a href="https://the-asf.slack.com/#asfinfra" target="_blank">ASF presence on Slack</a>, and you can ask there whether to create a bug report or do something else.